-Known for: Confident, statement style with a penchant for 20th century Maximalism
+Known for: Confident, statement Italian style with a penchant for 20th century Maximalism

-Exquisite, channel-tufted sofas, sculptural metallic table lamps and dining tables delicately trimmed with decorative glass panels – not bad for a brand which started as life as a small pottery workshop.
-Marioni has come a long way in the last 5 decades (it was founded in 1966) and, whilst its brand name might not be as well known as the designer style it evokes, its pieces are no less impressive.
+Exquisite, channel-tufted sofas, sculptural metallic table lamps and dining tables delicately trimmed with decorative glass panels – not bad for an Italian brand which started as life as a small pottery workshop.
+Marioni, the first on our list of Italian furniture brands, has come a long way in the last 5 decades (it was founded in 1966) and, whilst its brand name might not be as well known as the designer style it evokes, its pieces are no less impressive.

 Image Credit: Sahrai Milano

-Known for: Interesting collaborations and ultra-luxe, large-scale designs
+Known for: Interesting collaborations and ultra-luxe, large-scale Italian designs

-Sahrai Milano’s story hails from 1830s Teheran before winding its way along an exotic trail by way of Istanbul, St Petersburg, Cannes and, finally, Milan.
+The second Italian brand on our list is Sahrai Milano.
+Their story hails from 1830s Teheran before winding its way along an exotic trail by way of Istanbul, St Petersburg, Cannes and, finally, Milan.
 Understandably, its creations are as rich as its story.

-It’s also proven itself as a destination for collaborations with exciting artists, architects and designers (including illustrious fashion house Gianfranco Ferre), earning its status as one of the industry’s most exciting rug designers.
+It’s also proven itself as a destination for collaborations with exciting artists, architects and designers (including illustrious fashion house Gianfranco Ferre), earning its status as one of Italy’s most exciting rug designers.